The Life of Practical Wisdom

 "That which is proper to each thing is by nature the best and the most pleasant for it.
 For man this the life according to intellect, if the intellect more than anything else is man.
 This life therefore is also the happiest.
 Happiest secondarily (δευτέρως) is the life according to the other virtue.
 For the activities in accordance with this are human.
 We display justice, courage and the other virtues in our intercourse with our fellows..."
 (Nicomachean Ethics X.7.1178a5).

 φρόνησις derives from φρήν.
 In Homer, the shades of the dead lack φρήν ("wits," "sense").
 They flit about.
 They are ἄφρων ("without sense").
 Their behavior is crazed and frantic.
-The presence of φρήν gives one the ability to think and have understanding and thus to act sensibly.
-The life "according to the other kind of virtue" as the life of "practical wisdom" (φρόνησις).
+The presence of φρήν gives one the ability to think and understand their surroundings and thus to act sensibly.
+The life "according to the other kind of virtue" is (what is traditionally translated as) the life of "practical wisdom" (φρόνησις).
 This is a life of reason in the form of "choice" (προαίρεσις).
-To understand what the cognition in this life is, the first step is to place it within Aristotle's understanding animal cognition generally.

 Cognition in Nonhuman Animals